Sweet Childs O’Mine

 We got one of the the only two indoor little tables available and proceeded to annoy others for the next half an hour, as Calvin insists on a) finishing the whole thing, b) refusing any and all help to achieve that goal.
 And the child rather likes to enjooooyyyy his desserts.

 I wandered around outside for a spell and took my quickie picture of the outside of the tiny shop.
 Some old men were sitting at the tables there and positively flipped out on me.
 My picture was horrible and blurry, so it didn’t matter a whit, but guys, you’re in Mystic.
 There are thousands of people taking hundreds of thousands of pictures all day, every day.
 Get over it.

 The ice cream here is good, but since ice cream is usually a summer treat, and getting to the center of Mystic in the middle of summer is nearly impossible, I’ll leave this place to the tourists.
-We didn’t buy any of the candy, but Yelp rather dislikes it.
+We didn’t buy any of the candy, but I will someday.